WICG/display-locking/explainer.md

     more sophisticated use cases, the value of Infinity will effectively disable the timeout.
 * (optional) `activatable`: `true|false`
-  * Signifies whether the user-agent can automatically unlock/commit the lock when the browser needs to *activate* the locked element or its descendants.
+  * Signifies whether the user-agent can automatically commit the lock when the browser needs to *activate* the locked element or its descendants.
     See [element activation section](#element-activation) for more details.
   * Not setting this, or setting this to `false`,